-Important features unique to the different models covered in this manual are highlighted.
-Club Car, LLC recommends the owner/operator read and understand this manual and pay special attention to features specific to their vehicle(s).
+Throughout this manual, important features unique to each model are highlighted.
+We urge the owner/operator to read and understand this manual, and to pay special attention to the features specific to their vehicle(s).

 Refer to the owner's manual provided with the vehicle for information on the following topics: